They say there is no better way to experience a country than on a motorcycle. And to all intents and purposes, I have to agree.

 So after counting my pennies, I took myself off for a test ride and ended up buying one from Brighton.

 And this is where the problems started.

-The first hour was great.
-(But then again, the first hour of picking up any bike usually is.)
+As I began the 270-mile ride home, the first hour was great.
+But then again, the first hour of picking up any bike usually is.

 Since that day, bike shopping has always consisted of in-depth research into the comfort of my new prospects.

 And you’d think that out of all the variables that come with bikes, comfort would be a constant.